 AIA Fellows are recognized with the AIA’s highest membership honor for their exceptional work and contributions to architecture and society.
 The prestige of FAIA after your name is unparalleled and the judging is rigorous.

 Architects who have made significant contributions to the profession and society and who exemplify architectural excellence can become a member of the AIA College of Fellows.
-Approximately 3 percent of the AIA’s 90,000+ members have this distinction.
+Only 3 percent of the AIA members have this distinction.

 - AIA architect members who have been in good standing for at least 10 years may be nominated.